-Study tours run for 2-3 weeks and offer students the amazing opportunity of combining study and cultural immersion all whilst gaining credit towards their degree.
-As the name suggests, on a faculty led study tour students will be guided by academics and provide opportunities otherwise out of reach for an independent traveller.
+Study tours run for 2-3 weeks and offer you the opportunity to combine study and cultural immersion, while gaining credit towards your degree.
+You will be guided by academics and have access to opportunities otherwise out of reach for an independent traveller.

-Each program has additional costs on top of the unit fees.
+Each program has additional costs in addition to standard unit tuition fees.

 These costs may include but are not exclusive to:

 Specific program costs, inclusions/exclusions will be detailed in the full program descriptions.
 2016 costs to be advised early Trimester 1 2016.

 Please note: All study tour units attract normal tuition fees.
 For Commonwealth-supported students, this will appear on your HECS statement.
 International fee-paying students will receive an invoice for payment.

 For more information on options to assist with the costs of course-related travel, please see 'Financial Assistance'.

 Enrolling in a study tour unit: